Demoli/GodotUndoRedo/README.md

 The Undoer also emits `undone` and `redone` events with the state that has been applied.

+# Examples

+There are 2 example scenes in res://addons/undoredo/Examples, these demonstrate some different approaches you can use.

 # Restrictions

 This is currently intended to handle properties on the parent object, method calls or properties on child nodes won't work at this time, but may be added later.